Yoga books are a super fun way to help introduce yoga, mindfulness, and movement to kids.

 I am Yoga by Susan Verde

-This is a beautiful book with drawings and simple pose descriptions.
+This is a beautiful yoga book with drawings and simple pose descriptions for kids.
 I like the affirmative “I am” statements and lovely colors.
 Each page has a different pose, and instead of naming it and telling how to do the pose it gives you a nice way to imagine your body, mind, and spirit.
 For example, for boat pose: I can sail on the sea, I go with the flow.
 Metaphors like these are great for older kids and trying in real life connections to how yoga helps them navigate life.
 Pose descriptions are in the back as well.

 Yoga Bunny by Brian Russo